Zaszx/SoftgamesTask/Readme.txt

 Also, the initializing text on the dialogue screen while the dialogue was fetched and processed looks bad.
 This would normally be moved to a loading screen, but I thought that would be outside the scope of this task.

+I did some error handling on missing emojis and avatars (which was somewhat forced because the json does have a missing avatar, and a broken emoji link).
+I didn't handle the case where the connection fails and downloading the json itself fails.

 Tricky parts:

 The problem here is to make TextMeshPro work with emoji sprites.